xynehq/jaf/docs/sanitization.md

 ## Best Practices

 1. **Configure Early**: Call `configureSanitization()` before creating trace collectors
+2. **Use Whitelist Mode for Maximum Security**: When dealing with sensitive data (PII, PHI, financial), use whitelist mode to ensure only explicitly allowed fields are logged
+3. **Start Restrictive, Then Relax**: Begin with a minimal `allowedFields` list and add fields as needed during debugging
-2. **Test Your Rules**: Verify sanitization works as expected with sample data
+4. **Test Your Rules**: Verify sanitization works as expected with sample data
-3. **Balance Privacy & Utility**: Don't over-sanitize; keep data useful for debugging
+5. **Balance Privacy & Utility**: Don't over-sanitize; keep data useful for debugging
-4. **Use Custom Sanitizers Sparingly**: Only for fields needing special handling
+6. **Use Custom Sanitizers Sparingly**: Only for fields needing special handling
-5. **Document Your Rules**: Keep a record of what fields are sensitive and why
+7. **Document Your Rules**: Keep a record of what fields are sensitive/allowed and why
+8. **Review Regularly**: Periodically audit your `allowedFields` list to ensure it doesn't include newly sensitive data

 ## See Also